 Winterfest is the premier winter activity in the Old City region.
 A large ice rink looking out upon the waterfront, firepits, a hot cocoa stand, festive treats, photo opps, and more are all on the lineup.
 While ice skating will set you back a bit (not much though as admission is just 4 bucks and skate rentals just $10), admission to the festival itself is free.
 Grab a seat in a cozy rocking chair, cuddle up with a blanket, and watch the skaters glide about.
 More holiday fun in Philly!

 Location: 101 S. Christopher Columbus Blvd.

 12. Visit the Museum of Art Wednesday after five

-The renown Philadelphia Museum of Art, one of the largest art galleries in the world, is pay-as-you-wish (at least a penny) Wednesday nights after 5.
+The renown Philadelphia Museum of Art, one of the largest art galleries in the world, is pay-as-you-wish (at least a penny) the first Sunday of each month and Fridays from 5-9pm.
 This is a great deal as admission is normally 25 bucks.
-This deal is also available all day on Sunday.
 The massive 240,000+ collection includes sections dedicated to European, Asian, and American art.
 By far, it’s one of the top things to put on your Philly bucket list, even more so if you are an art lover.

 Location: 2600 Benjamin Franklin Parkway

 13. Attend the Wanamaker organ concert at Macy’s